therooftopprinz/PiLoRa/README.md

 make binpigpio
 ```

-Stubbed Target:
+## Stubbed Target
 PiLoRa can still be tested without Raspberry Pi using the stubbed target.
-Stubbed target will open udp socket at 0.0.0.0:8888 for rx and will send upd packet to localhost:8881 for tx
+Stubbed target will open udp socket at 0.0.0.0:8888 for rx and will send upd packet to localhost:8881 for tx.

-Pigpio Target:
+## Pigpio Target
 PiLoRa is linked with pigpio.
 PiLoRa will use the SPI and GPIO in pigpio.